ts46235/PostgresDocumentRag/README.md

 Hit F5 to run

 During program execution, it will:
+- Create Table if it doesnt exist
+- Clear out all the table rows
 - Loop thru the resume folder to find each file
-- Chunk file into embeddings and store in postgres DB, resume table
+- Chunk file into embeddings and store each in a separate row in resume table
 - Show a chat interface with which to ask questions to
 - Upon each question asked it will:
   - Use an LLM to extract just the actual search portion of the question, minus any instructions